njeanette03/Predicting_Metastatic_Cancer_Diagnosis_Time/README.md

 # WiDS_Datathon_2024
 This contains my team's submission for the WiDS Datathon 2024 Challenge #2: Predict the duration of time it takes for patients to receive metastatic cancer diagnosis.
-Note: Will add submission after entries have been evaluated and deadline (June 1, 2024) is over.

 ## Description
 Background: Equity in Healthcare